crude-cards/protocols/v1/gateway.md

   "t": 7,
   "d": {
     "round": {}, // Round object
-    "allCards": [], // only for the first round, the compiled list of Card objects for this game.
+    "all_cards": [], // only for the first round, the compiled list of Card objects for this game.
     "cards": [] // ONLY if the user needs new cards!
 Contains only the new Card objects.
   }
 }